 I am a superfan of Matt de la Peña‘s writing, not only because his work is lyrically stunning, but because he respects young readers by tackling hard issues head on, albeit with whimsy and care.
 His picture book for young readers, Carmela Full of Wishes, is no exception and is a terrific children’s book for Hispanic Heritage Month.
 Here he’s paired up again with the brilliant illustrator Christian Robinson to create a moving and meaningful tribute to dreamers.
 Read this book.
 I say that emphatically!

 by Yuyi Morales

 I must admit that Dreamers, by award-winning author and illustrator Yuyi Morales, is a staggering read.
 It is based on the author’s own experience coming to the US from Mexico with her infant son, the type of story that’s been on the news so much lately.
 Even though Morales left behind everything she owned, she still brought so much with her — what an extraordinary lesson for kids.
-I love that this book honors the dream and the contribution that immigrants like Morales bring to America, and I, for one, am so glad she’s here.
-(A Spanish-language edition is also available.)
+I love that this book honors the dream and the contribution that immigrants like Morales bring to America, and is especially timely with DACA back in the courts again in 2023 (sigh).
+A Spanish-language edition is also available.

 Turning Pages: My Life Story

 by Justice Sonya Sotomayor and Lulu Delacre

 Hispanic Heritage Month books for children wouldn’t be complete without some modern autobiographies, and we’re so grateful that Supreme Court Justice Sonia Sotomayor has brought her story to life in the autobiographical children’s book, Turning Pages: My Life Story (also available in a Spanish-language edition) with lovely illustrations by Lulu Delacre